 Nowadays, savvy HR professionals leverage rapid data gathering techniques and data analytics platforms like Qualtrics to acquire and demonstrate where there are direct correlations between their actions and the overall performance of the business.

 Get started with your free Qualtrics account.

 The data collected via these techniques and platforms is people analytics, also commonly known as HR analytics or workforce analytics.
-With people analytics, organizations are able to make smarter, more strategic, and data-backed talent decisions throughout the employee lifecycle – from more diverse hiring decisions and better performance management to improved retention rates.
-People analytics deliver actionable insights to improve the way your organization does business – and the impact HR has on the bottom line.
+With people analytics, organizations can make smarter, more strategic, and data-backed talent decisions throughout the employee lifecycle – from more diverse hiring decisions and better performance management to improved retention rates.
+People analytics develop data-driven insights to improve the way your organization does business – and the impact HR has on the bottom line.

 “At Rogers Communications, we take people data seriously.
 We do rigorous analytics with this data so we can decide what people programs to build, what people strategies to implement, and what ultimately will take our organization to the next level.”

 GEOFF HO, PHD, DIRECTOR OF ORGANIZATION DEVELOPMENT RESEARCH AT ROGERS COMMUNICATIONS

 What types of people analytics should I measure?

 To use people analytics to support your organization, you must look at four different types of data across the organization:

 At the top level are organizational performance metrics that employee actions influence.

 Historically, human resources departments would attempt to justify investments, programs and strategies by recording and tracking the impact on employee retention.
 Many newcomers to workplace strategy still rely on retention research to market and sell their tools, focusing on likelihood to leave in the next six months and providing things like smart alerts for retention issues.
 Both of these measures are fine, but they are pretty basic when it comes to HR data.